sio2k/k8stest/README.md

     terraform apply "test-aks"

 * If you are happy with target infrastructure execute terraform apply "test-aks"
-* After cluster is provisioned exexcute ./schedule-test-app.sh
+* After cluster is provisioned execute ./schedule-test-app.sh to deploy and compose application. you shuld see log

-Screenshots for the
+  * **104.45.75.59** mongo-express.test.0.49.0.com
+  * **104.45.75.59** is dynamic ip, it may chnage this is only for reference
+* Copy the log and modify hosts file - a good article https://support.rackspace.com/how-to/modify-your-hosts-file/